rehierl/node-tree-outliner/1-0-mathematics/1-4-2-concatenation.md

 * `AxbxC = (Axb)xC = Ax(bxC)` - set of sequences
 * `AxBxC = (AxB)xC = Ax(BxC)` - set of sequences

+Note that ...

+* The concatenation is, like the Cartesian product, non-commutative.
+* In contrary to that, the concatenation is associative.
-Note that, for sequences `a,b,c` and sets-of-sequences `A,B,C`, the result is in general a set of non-nested sequences.
+* For sequences `a,b,c` and sets-of-sequences `A,B,C`,
+  the result is in general a set of flat sequences.
+* Sets-of-nested-sequences are still possible, if the input sets-of-sequences are themselves sets-of-nested-sequences.

 <!-- ======================================================================= -->
 ## multi-concatenation